 - 8.1 The Chief Executive has the ultimate responsibility as the Duty Holder for all services / schools under Warrington Borough Council employment.
-The Chief Executive receives quarterly updates from the Risk and Resilience Manager on health and safety matters. - 8.2 The Chief Executive discharges the responsibility through the appropriate person to account for health and safety arrangements within their areas.
+The Chief Executive receives an annual report from the Head of Community Safety & Resilience on health and safety matters.
+In the event of a Health and Safety breach or where there are compliance issues or serious concerns for safety, there are arrangements in place for the Head of Community Safety & Resilience to bring to the direct attention of the Chief Executive to ensure the risk is addressed. - 8.2 The Chief Executive discharges the responsibility through the appropriate person to account for health and safety arrangements within their areas.